 Note: when using a non-privileged port (1024 or higher), we can skip the remainder of this section and move directly to starting/restarting our server.

 3.1.
 Install authbind Package

-For Linux-based systems: download and install the authbind package:
+For Linux-based systems (Debian): we can download and install the authbind package:

-For MacOS systems: first, download authbind for MacOS from here and expand the package.
-Then go into the expanded directory to build and install:
+For MacOS systems: first, we need to download authbind for MacOS from here and expand the package.
+Then, we can go into the expanded directory to build and install: